terencefan/LobotomyAutomation/README.md

 1. Automatically suppress escaped creatures.
 1. Automatically rescue agents that are in **CANNOT_CONTROL** or **PANIC** status.

-## Automation Strategy

-Agents will not repeat the work work if:

-1. The agent is not available.
-   - HP/Mental is not full, or not in `IDLE` status.

-2. The agent is not capable of doing that work.
-Usually because it will result in an instant death or creature escape.
-   - For example, if the agent was the last agent who worked with Teddy Bear, he won't repeat the work.

-3. The agent doesn't have enough confidence to survive from the work.
-   - Current threshold is 99%.

 ## Work priority

 1. Handle urgent events.
 From riskLevel 5 to 1.